zetech-ict/Mobile-Based-online-job-application./README.md

 1. To create a mobile based online job application that will allow users to post and be notified of the available job.
 2. To create a platform that would help employers post available jobs and their requirement.
 3. To create a platorm that would help job seekers be notified o the available posted job.

+## Users

+    Guest
+    Authenticated user
+    Administrator

+## Technologies

+   1. java

+    2.php

+## REQUIREMENTS SPECIFICATION

+## Technical Requirements

+   1.A smart phone

+    Data Encryption.
+    The system should be light weight for ease of access and should within two seconds.

+## Functional Requirements

+## Users Module

+    Register with email
+    Enter password
+    Login
+    Verify email
+    profile update
+    Forgot password

+## Notification Module

+    1. New  job.
+    2. view a job.
+    3. Mark as read.

+## Feeds

+    1. Upload available job.
+    2. Upload job requirement and requirement.
+    3. Provide your contacts.
+    4. Job seekerrs comment on the job.